BIG ELM SOLAR PROJECT PROFILE

 • 30+ years of annual tax revenue for Bell County

-• Will bring part-time and full-time jobs to the community during construction and operations phases
+• Part-time and full-time jobs to the community during construction and the long-term operations phase

 • Taxpayers are protected against decommissioning costs